-By census date, deans will ensure that all changes in faculty names and class assignments are entered in Banner to ensure that the correct faculty member is identified for every class.
+By start of class, deans will ensure that all changes in faculty names and class assignments are entered in Banner to ensure that the correct faculty member is identified for every class.

 9.4 STUDENT FIELD TRIPS

 A. IN-TOWN FIELD TRIPS